Liturgical art in the sanctuary

 Ordinary time (the remainder of the Sundays), using green paraments.

-Finally, in commemoration of the 100th anniversary of the merger of First and Central Presbyterian Churches, a new quilt hanging titled "Christ in the City" by renowned liturgical artmaker Patricia Hannigan was installed in the sanctuary.
+In commemoration of the 100th anniversary of the merger of First and Central Presbyterian Churches, a new quilt hanging titled "Christ in the City" by renowned liturgical artmaker Pamela Hardiman was installed in the sanctuary.
+See its own gallery page.